yiisoft/yii2/docs/guide/concept-behaviors.md

 Defining Behaviors <a name="defining-behaviors"></a>
 ------------------

-To define a behavior, create a class by extending from [[yii\base\Behavior]] or its child class.
-For example,
+To define a behavior, create a class that extends [[yii\base\Behavior]], or extends a child class.
+For example:

 ```php
 namespace app\components;